Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Massachusetts Institute of Technology (MIT)

 MIT prohibits unauthorized drone operations on campus.
-All flights require approval from the MIT Environment, Health & Safety Office and MIT Police.
-Strict policy due to urban Cambridge/Boston location and campus safety concerns.
+All flights require prior approval from MIT Environment, Health & Safety Office and MIT Police.
+Strict enforcement due to urban location in Cambridge.

 YesMIT Environment, Health & Safety Office — ehs@mit.edu